CrowdStrike/gofalcon/README.md

 | [falcon_host_details](examples/falcon_host_details) | stand-alone tool that outputs inventory of hosts registered to CrowdStrike Falcon platform |
 | [falcon_registry_token](examples/falcon_registry_token) | helper to generate container registry logic information for `docker login` |

-Gofalcon is an open source project, not CrowdStrike product.
-As such it carries no formal support, expressed or implied.
+Gofalcon is an open source project, not a CrowdStrike product.
+As such, it carries no formal support, expressed or implied.

-gofalcon is periodically refreshed to reflect newest additions to the CrowdStrike API.
-Users of the SDK are advised to track the latest releases rather closely to ensure proper function; should the unlikely event of incompatible change to CrowdStrike API occur.
+Gofalcon is periodically refreshed to reflect the newest additions to the CrowdStrike API.
+Users of the SDK are advised to track the latest releases rather closely to ensure proper function in the unlikely event of an incompatible change to a CrowdStrike API.

 ## Installation
 ```